Can Modi Turn India From a ‘True Friend’ to the U.S. to a Friend Forever?

 And then, of course, there’s climate change.
 After withdrawing from the Paris climate agreement, Trump lashed out in particular at India, insisting that it made its “participation contingent on receiving billions and billions and billions of dollars in foreign aid from developed countries.”

-On the BBC, Vaishnav said he expected the two would trot out some sort of deal or announcement to the Rose Garden for their post-meeting statement later Monday.
+On the BBC, Vaishnav said he expected the two would trot out some sort of deal or announcement to the Rose Garden for their post-meeting statement later Monday (the two did indeed express warm words, with Trump lauding Modi as a good prime minister and Modi calling the president “honorable,” and Modi invited Ivanka Trump, the president’s daughter and White House advisor, to lead U.S. delegation to global entrepreneurship summit in India this fall).
 But to focus on that, he said, would be to miss the point.

 “The real question is whether Modi and Trump can look beyond quotidian transactions,” he said.
 “The ultimate payoff in U.S.-India relations will come when both sides are prepared to help the other without immediately demanding something in return.”
 That will be a test indeed in dealing with an administration which has made transactional diplomacy the focus of its early months in office.